roman-corgi/Roman-CGI-Data-Challenge-Tutorials/README.md

 # Roman CGI Data Challenge: Official in-house analysis notebooks
 Official (in-house) analysis notebooks and data sets for the [Roman Exoplanet Imaging Data Challenge](https://www.exoplanetdatachallenge.com/)

-The analysis Jupyter notebooks rely on a number of packages outside of the Python numerical core libraries (Numpy and Scipy).
-All of these depencies can be installed through conda and/or pip installation commands.
-The simplest way to ensure smooth execution is to clone the conda Python 3.7 environment specified in the file [conda_environment.yml](conda_environment.yml):
+These Jupyter Python notebooks rely on various packages outside of the standard numerical libraries.
+All of these dependencies can be installed through `conda install`/`pip install` commands.
+The best way to ensure smooth execution is to clone the Anaconda Python 3.7 environment specified in the file [conda_environment.yml](conda_environment.yml):

 `conda env create --file conda_environment.yml`

 A brief summary of the file organization follows.

 ## 1. Data